firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/dml-commands.md

 s3://my_bucket/abc/2018/01/part-00002.parquet
 ```

-Our goal is to extract a value called `c_type` which is stored in the 2nd path segment of each file path.
+Our goal is to extract a value called `c_type` which is stored in the second path segment of each file path.

 For example, the following file in S3: